InformaticsMatters/squonk2-openapi-js-client-generator/README.md

 Generate a React / TypeScript client from an OpenAPI file.
 [Orval](https://orval.dev) is used to generate a client from the tagged OpenAPI file.
 This is fully typed and provides functions to make API calls along with [react-query](https://react-query.tanstack.com/) hooks for _requests_ and _mutations_.
 Currently Axios is used to make calls but to support features such as Streams we might switch this in the future.

 The `operationId`s can be replaced with more useful names by specifying a `x-sematic-name` field along side the `operationId`.
-These must be unique as they simply replace the `operationId`.
+These no longer need to be globally unique but still need to be within a `tag` to avoid a name clash.

 ## Build